jhhung/PS2MS/README.md

 Follow the step in INSTALL.txt

 #### Run detection
-* Condition 1: We know what analytes actually are.
+* Condition 1: The analytes are known.
   * `database_file`: The file contains the mass spectrum and the fingerprint of enumerated compounds and is in msp format.
   * `test_file`: The file contains the mass spectrum and the fingerprint of the analytes and is in msp format.
   * `result.txt`: The file records the ranking performance of every analyte.
 For every analyte, the first line is the rank and the SMSF score of the answer in enumerate database.
 The following lines are the SMILES and SMSF score of molecular which has higher rank than the answer in enumerate database.